 We have also heard a rumor that boiling a potato that’s been cut in half alongside turnips will absorb some of the bitterness.
 At this point, we aren’t able to confirm this ourselves, but we will give this a try next time we make these and report back!
 If anyone else can confirm or deny this, let us know in the comments!

-Can I Make Creamy Mashed Turnips By Hand?
+Can I Mash Turnips By Hand?

 How To Prepare The Turnips For Mashing: